rickboyce/uyc-webcam/README.md

 4. 🪣 generated files are written to Cloudflare R2
 5. 🚀 Cloudflare serves the public site

-This keeps the site cheap, fast, and kind to the camera/NVR.

----

-## Why this design?

 The webcam/NVR should not be exposed directly to the public internet.
 Instead, the image is fetched privately, cached, and published to Cloudflare R2 for the website to display.

+This keeps the site cheap, fast, and kind to the camera/NVR.

 ---